jeremiahflaga/jeremiahflaga.github.io-OLD/resume/anti-resume/sections/if-your-codebase-is-messy.md

 But my attitude towards messy codebases _somewhat_ changed after I read this from an article written by Jonathan Boccara (["The Right Attitude to Deal with Legacy Code"](https://simpleprogrammer.com/2017/03/01/deal-with-legacy-code/)):

 > I think it is important to recognize that legacy code is not the enemy.
-<br /><br />
+>
-In fact, in most cases, we're here thanks to legacy code.
+> In fact, in most cases, we're here thanks to legacy code.
 The early stages of a given project were where it started to grow, capture clients, build up financial interest, and establish a brand that inspired customers.
 All of this was done with code that may happen to still be around today and that still performs the functionalities that your customers liked you for in the first place.
 This is legacy code.
 As its name states, this is your legacy. **Without it you would probably not even be getting paid today.**

 > "... **consider that the code you’re working on is your code.
 Even if you haven’t written it yourself**, and regardless of how good or bad you think it is, this is your code, and **you have responsibility over it**."